alexreisner/geocoder/README.md

 **The `location` method is vulnerable to trivial IP address spoofing via HTTP headers.**  If that's a problem for your application, use `safe_location` instead, but be aware that `safe_location` will *not* try to trace a request's originating IP through proxy headers; you will instead get the location of the last proxy the request passed through, if any (excepting any proxies you have explicitly whitelisted in your Rack config).

-Note that these methods will usually return `nil` in your test and development environments because things like "localhost" and "0.0.0.0" are not an Internet IP addresses.
+Note that these methods will usually return `nil` in test and development environments because things like "localhost" and "0.0.0.0" are not geocodable IP addresses.

-See _Advanced Geocoding_ below for more information about `Geocoder::Result` objects.

 Geographic Database Queries